 Siem Reap’s first gay bar opened 10 years ago, and swiftly made a name for itself for its superb cocktails, late-night partying and supreme people-watching potential.
 The Saturday night ladyboy revues were a howling crowd-pleaser too.
 But times move on.
 Linga was also one of the first foreign bars to open around Pub Street, and has now become one of the first to fall victim of the steep rent...
 Read our full review of Linga Bar.

-There’s something so attractive about pub quizzes: here’s an opportunity to enjoy a few beers with friends adjoined to the very exciting possibility of being able to show off your arcane knowledge of ’80s pop music or South American butterfly genera.
-The competitive edge adds a certain frisson to the evening while everyone knows that whether they win or lose, it was all only a bit of fun...
+There’s something so attractive about pub quizzes: here’s an opportunity to enjoy a few beers with friends adjoined to the very exciting possibility of being able to show off your arcane knowledge of ’80s pop music or South American butterfly genera....
 Read our full review of Pub quiz mania.

 I was talking to an Irish nurse recently who was describing her two years spent volunteering in a provincial Cambodian hospital, living in a building beside the hospital with no television, electricity or fridge, no pizza, wine or cheese, no internet, pub quizzes or bags of Kettle Chips from the supermarket.
 No cappuccinos!
 As we listened, simultaneously thrilled and aghast, a friend of mine...
 Read our full review of Siem Reap’s Cambodian Pub Street.

 View aside, there is plenty to keep you occupied such as pool tables, table football, large screen X Box games, and a massive screen for sports and other events.
 The entrance is just down a side street off Sivatha Boulevard, behind the 24 Hour Supermarket.
 This is the bar that seemingly never closes, and is renowned for its late night shenanigans.
 They host regular music events here (keep...
 Read our full review of X-Bar.